Attorney Profile

 After law school, Michael clerked for the Honorable Curtis von Kann, J.S.C., in the District of Columbia Superior Court, Civil Division, assisting with management of a caseload of numerous civil cases, researching and writing opinions and orders, and writing special jury instructions and jury voir dire questions.

 A frequent speaker on insurance coverage issues, he has spoken at seminars for the American Bar Association, the Defense Research Institute, Practising Law Institute, Mealey’s, the New Jersey Institute for Continuing Legal Education and the New York Law Journal, as well as for national and international insurance and reinsurance companies.
-In addition, Michael is a member of the Standing Committee on Ethics and Professionalism of the American Bar Association’s TIPS section and an editor of the TIPS Law Journal.
-Michael is a past chair of the Excess, Surplus Lines and Reinsurance General Committee of the ABA TIPS Section and is active in offering CLE on complex coverage matters.
+In addition, Michael is an editor of the ABA TIPS Law Journal, and a past chair of the Excess, Surplus Lines and Reinsurance General Committee of the ABA TIPS Section, and is active in offering CLE on complex coverage matters.
 Michael spoke on Horizontal v.
 Vertical Exhaustion: Trends and Takeaways at the ABA TIPS Section: Insurance Coverage Litigation Committee’s annual coverage seminar in February 2022; on insurer intervention in underlying liability actions at DRI’s Insurance Coverage and Claims Institute in March 2018; and moderated a panel on emerging allocation issues at the ABA TIPS Section: Insurance Coverage Litigation Committee’s annual coverage seminar in February 2017.

 The Legal 500 recommends Michael in the Insurance: Advice to Insurers category.
-He has been recognized by Who’s Who Legal: Insurance & Reinsurance as a leading practitioner, among a select group of attorneys from around the world, and was recently selected for inclusion in Who’s Who Legal Thought Leaders: USA.
-He has been named to Best Lawyers in America® for Insurance Law, Super Lawyers in Metro New York in Insurance Coverage, and a Top Rated Lawyer in Insurance Law by American Lawyer Media.
-He has earned the AV PreeminentTM rating from Martindale-Hubbell, its highest rating, for over 15 years.
+He has been recognized by Who’s Who Legal: Insurance & Reinsurance as a leading practitioner, among a select group of attorneys from around the world, and was selected for inclusion in Who’s Who Legal Thought Leaders: USA.
+He has been named to Super Lawyers in Metro New York in Insurance Coverage and earned the AV PreeminentTM rating from Martindale-Hubbell, its highest rating, for over 20 years.

 The Legal 500 recommends Rivkin Radler’s Insurance Coverage practice in the Insurance: Advice to Insurers category.
-The Insurance Coverage Practice Group is recognized in the Chambers USA directory in the Insurance: Dispute Resolution: Insurer category, and in the U.S. News – Best Lawyers “Best Law Firms” Metropolitan New York Tier 1 for Insurance Law.
+The Insurance Coverage Practice Group is recognized in the Chambers USA directory in the Insurance: Dispute Resolution: Insurer category, and in Best Lawyers’ “Best Law Firms” Metropolitan New York Tier 1 for Insurance Law.

 Best Lawyers logo